How to Save Time And Money Shopping for College (2025)

 16. Get them set up with their pharmacy.

-Don’t buy premade first aid kits; they are generic and ignore your kid’s needs.
-Buy a small plastic box and, with your teen, gather together the items they will want at school.
+Don’t buy a giant premade first aid kit; they are generic and ignore your teen’s real needs.
+Use a plastic box and, with your teen, gather together the items they will want at school in your own first aid kit.
 It is a great chance to discuss what medications to use when and what symptoms require a visit to the health center.
 Most freshmen get sick; some get sick often.
 This will happen at 2 am and they, and you, will be glad you prepared.

 target first aid bag